QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

     \Gamma(t) := \int_{0}^{\infty} x^{t-1} e^{-x} dx

-We'll discretize this distribution to make it more straightforward to work with

-The next figure shows two discretized beta distributions in the top panel
+The next figure shows two beta distributions in the top panel

 The bottom panel presents mixtures of these distributions, with various mixing probabilities :math:`\pi_k`